Acid Reflux Disease Symptoms, Causes, Diagnoses, and Treatments

 More than 60 million people in the US suffer from Heartburn, Acid Reflux, and GERD at least once per month, many experiencing it daily.
-Over half of pregnant women experience Acid Reflux regularly during the last trimester.
+In addition, over half of the pregnant women experience Acid Reflux regularly during the last trimester.

 Acid Reflux is one of the most misdiagnosed ailments.
 The majority of patients are prescribed medications to treat excess stomach acid.
-In 99% of cases, low stomach acid is the underlying cause of acid reflux and GERD.
-This misdiagnosis likely happens because the symptoms for low stomach acid and excess stomach acid are the same.
+However, in 99% of cases, low stomach acid is the underlying cause of acid reflux and GERD.
+This misdiagnosis likely happens because low and excess stomach acid symptoms are the same.

 Do you suffer from Heartburn, Acid Reflux, and GERD?
-I am a long-time sufferer of first heartburn and then, later on, full-fledged Acid Reflux and GERD.
+I am a long-time sufferer of first heartburn and, later on, full-fledged Acid Reflux and GERD.

-The first time I experienced heartburn I was about 14 years old.
+The first time I experienced heartburn, I was about 14 years old.
 I’d been eating Cheetos and drinking Coke.
 I had consumed these many times before without consequence, but this time it caused a burning sensation in my upper chest and throat.
-It wouldn’t be the last time.
+Unfortunately, it wouldn’t be the last time.

 My mother gave me an antacid tablet, and it went away; for a while.
 I started getting it every few months.
 My parents assumed it was a genetic thing, “Everyone in the family has it!”, “You have a hiatal hernia,” I was told.